 We lease certain land, buildings and equipment used in operations.
-These leases are generally accounted for as operating leases with initial terms ranging from one to 20 years and generally contain renewal options.
+These leases are generally accounted for as operating leases with initial terms ranging from one to 20 years and they generally contain renewal options.
 Certain operating leases are subject to contingent rentals based on various measures, primarily consumer price index increases.
-Total rent expense under operating leases was approximately \$19.0 million, \$22.3 million and \$27.1 million for the years ended December 31, 2012, 2011, and 2010, respectively.
+Total rent expense under operating leases was approximately \$20.5 million, \$19.0 million and \$22.3 million for the years ended December 31, 2013, 2012, and 2011, respectively.

 In addition, we have residual value guarantees on certain equipment leases.
 Under these leases we have the option of (a) purchasing the equipment at the end of the lease term, (b) arranging for the sale of the equipment to a third party, or (c) returning the equipment to the lessor to sell the equipment.
 If the sales proceeds in any case are less than the residual value, we are required to reimburse the lessor for the deficiency up to a specified level as stated in each lease agreement.
 If the sales proceeds exceed the residual value, we are entitled to all of such excess amounts.
-The guarantees under these leases for the residual values of equipment at the end of the respective operating lease periods approximated \$0.2 million as of December 31, 2012.
+The guarantees under these leases for the residual values of equipment at the end of the respective operating lease periods approximated \$1.9 million as of December 31, 2013.
 Based upon the expectation that none of these leased assets will have a residual value at the end of the lease term that is materially less than the value specified in the related operating lease agreement or that we will purchase the equipment at the end of the lease term, we do not believe it is probable that we will be required to fund any amounts under the terms of these guarantee arrangements.
 Accordingly, no accruals have been recognized for these guarantees.